steedos/steedos-platform/creator/README.md

-# creator
+# Steedos Creator
-Creator App - Have your own Salesforce like online development platform, built with Steedos.
+Have your own Salesforce like cloud based development platform, built with Steedos.